 Other options include:

-- Office 365: Office 365 - Getting Started with SharePoint Online
+- Microsoft 365: Microsoft 365 - Getting Started with SharePoint Online

 Note: Users who are collaborating using personal Box accounts are assuming personal responsibility for any data/security breaches that may occur as a result of using their account to store or access university data since they have personally clicked through the End User Licensing Agreement (EULA).